In a given CpG site from a single cell we will either have a C or a T

 When data from the three methods are available, the default otion in

-function returns the constrained maximum
+the MLML function returns the constrained maximum

 likelihood estimates using an approximated solution for Lagrange